jeydobson/phas0100_week10_mpi/README.md

 mpicxx --version
 ```

+### Completing the exercises

+See the class HackMD document for detailed steps:
-In-code HANDSON comments indicate where changes need to be made to complete the tasks for each of the four tasks.
+* In-code HANDSON comments indicate where changes need to be made to complete the tasks for each of the four tasks.
+* To speed up compilation comment out relevant add_subdirectory commands in the top-level CMakeLists.txt file to speed up compilation when working on one exercise.